T12 (satellite)

 T12, formerly known as D12, is a Boeing model 702 satellite built by the Boeing Satellite Development Center.
 It was launched on December 29, 2009 and became operational on May 19, 2010.
 It is used by DirecTV to provide additional high definition channels and Video on demand content, as well as 3DTV channels and content.
 The satellite adopted its current name in 2017.

 Technology

 This satellite is similar to T10 and T11, but features a 17/24 GHz BSS payload carrying the moniker RB-2A.
 It is co-located with T10 very near 103.0°W.

 Launch data

 On November 27, the satellite was shipped to the Baikonur Cosmodrome in the Kazakhstan desert from the Boeing facility in El Segundo, California.

-T12 was launched successfully by International Launch Services on December 29, 2009 at 6:22 AM Kahzakstan time (00:22 UTC) from the Baikonur Cosmodrome in Kazakhstan aboard an Enhanced Proton Breeze-M rocket.
+T12 was launched successfully by International Launch Services on December 29, 2009 at 6:22 AM Kazakhstan time (00:22 UTC) from the Baikonur Cosmodrome in Kazakhstan aboard an Enhanced Proton Breeze-M rocket.

 The launch was televised publicly live on DirecTV channel 577, on C-Band satellite, and online at ILS's website.